Types of Sentences in English

 • Did will be placed for past indefinite tense (the subject can be any person)

-3. If a sentence contains who, which, whom, whose, what, why, when, where, how much, how many, etc., then those pronouns will place before the subject.
+3. If a sentence contains who, which, whom, whose, what, why, when, where, how much, how many, etc., then those pronouns will be placed before the subject.

 3. Imperative Sentence